sankark1991/Rubik-s-cube-solver/readme.txt

 heuristic scores, or I might use this algorithm to generate test data and train a neural net to come up with a more efficient solution method.
 This last possible project seems quite challenging.

+This project has given me great respect for the storage capacity of the human mind and the nature of intuition/learning.
+When I solve the Rubik's cube, I use intuition and instinct, rather than recalling memorized algorithms.
+I thought I could fairly easily write a cube-solver that mimics my own thought process.
+After writing over a thousand lines of code (hard-coding in cases) I've produced a cube solver that is FAR less move-efficient than I am myself.
+I now believe that my own self-perceived "intuition" can only be the result of several hundreds of (unconsciously) memorized configurations, which can only be achieved through thousands or tens of thousands of practice solves.

+It suddenly makes sense to me why people are turning to learning algorithms, i.e. neural nets.

 %%%%%%%%%%%%%%%%%%%% DESCRIPTION OF SCRIPTS %%%%%%%%%%%%%%%%%%%%%

 cubefunctions.py - Defines the class "cubestate", its characteristics (for example, cubestate.F is the front face as a namedtuples), and the associated methods (face turns, whole cube turns, piece-finding, and movelist consolidation).